DeviCatOutlet/devicatoutlet.github.io/candicat.md

   ---

 CandiCat is the official mascot of DeviCat and the star of her Twitch subscriber emotes!
 She has two forms: a pink, purple, and white space cat, and a kawaii magical anime girl.
-Though shy at first, once she warms up, she shows every flavor of personality—sweet, silly, and a little mischievous.
+Though shy at first, once she warms up, she shows all flavors of personality.

-As an alien from outer space, CandiCat discovered Earth and instantly fell in love with its greatest treasure: candy.
-The only problem?
-No one takes a talking cat seriously.
-So, she transforms into a human girl to get her hands on sweets.
-That’s also why she usually skips shoes—she’s still a cat at heart, padding around in her socks.
-Shoes don’t matter to her; candy does.
-(And honestly, we love her for that. ♡)
+Along her magical travels in space she discovers planet Earth and our greatest treasure - candy!
+But when she tries to talk to humans, no one takes her seriously.
+Her solution?
+Transform into a girl just to get sweets!
+(And we love her for that. ♡)

 Lore: CandiCat comes from Mirror Moon, a world where the people are known as “Reflections.”
 Her human form is believed to be the result of her “Reflect” ability, modeled after the first person she met on Earth.